Bd. Min. 1-19-01; Amended 11-29-07; Amended 4-12-13; Amended 4-27-17.

 - Performance Review of Tenured Faculty Not Holding Full-Time Administrative Positions

-- At five-year intervals a tenured faculty member will resubmit the annual reports and evaluation statements for the past five years, with a concise summary statement of research, teaching, and service activities for the five-year period, and a current curriculum vita to the chair or evaluation committee of the unit.
-The first five-year review will be done five years after the tenure decision or the last formal review of the faculty member for promotion to associate professor/full professor.
+- At five-year intervals a tenured faculty member will resubmit the annual reports and evaluation statements for the past five years, with a concise summary statement of research, teaching, and service activities for the five-year period, and a current curriculum vitae.
+The review may be conducted either by the unit chair or by an evaluation committee of the unit, as decided by a vote of the tenured faculty (committee membership is described below in h.1.a.).
+The first five-year post-tenure review will be conducted five years after the tenure decision or the last formal review of the faculty member for promotion to associate professor or professor.
 Faculty hired with tenure will be reviewed five years after they are hired.

 (1) Committee Membership